Sidziesama/Sidziesama/README.md

 <h1> About - 💬 </h1>
 <p>
 I am an engineer who likes technology, entrepreneurship, and finance. <br></br>
+🌱 I’m currently fascinated by transformers, LLMs, and AI development.
 </p>

 <!--
 **Sidziesama/Sidziesama** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.